 We cater for boys and girls of all levels of ability, from absolute beginners, improving golfers to advanced junior players who have official handicaps and are able to play in club competitions.

-We have a dedicated group of organisers who ensure the smooth running of the Junior Section, organising competitions and coaching sessions and other activities for all junior members in a safe environment.
+We have a dedicated group of organisers who via the Junior Committee ensure the smooth running of the Junior Section, organising competitions and coaching sessions and other activities for all junior members in a safe environment.
 We are generously sponorored by Atlas Safety Managment Limited which allows us to grow and develop our Section for the benefit of all our junior members.

 There is a full and varied programme of golf for all ages and abilities, from our Academy sessions for the younger or less experienced players, intermediate improving golfers going out onto the course for the first time, through to team players representing the club in team events and competitions.